 This program is offered online only.
+All courses must be passed with at least a "B" grade.

 GRADUATE CERTIFICATE IN ONLINE EDUCATION

 The Graduate Certificate in Online Education strives to qualify educators in the design and assessment of online teaching.
 The creation of learning communities in virtual spaces serves as strategy to obtaining accessible information that will enable students to learn the most advanced teaching methodologies and strategies to offer technological training processes at different levels.
 By using innovative educational models based on the new information technologies, we aim to develop professionals with the necessary knowledge, competence, and skills to develop online courses.